-B. Retaliation
+II.
+Retaliation

-The College seeks to create an environment where its students and employees are free, without fear of reprisal, to use its procedures to determine if there has been a violation of their civil rights.
+The College seeks to create an environment where its students and employees are free, without fear of reprisal, to use its policies and procedures to determine if a violation of an individual's civil rights has occurred.
 Any act of retaliation will result in appropriate disciplinary action.

 Retaliation is defined as any adverse action taken against a person participating in a protected activity because of their participation in that protected activity.
+This includes any individual's right to participate or refuse to participate in a Title IX grievance process.
+Examples include retaliation against the complainant by the respondent, the respondent's friends or co-workers, or a representative of the College.
 Retaliation against an individual for alleging a violation of their civil rights, supporting a complainant, or for assisting in providing information relevant to a claim, is a serious violation of this policy.
-Acts of alleged retaliation should be reported immediately to the Title IX Coordinator or Deputy Coordinators.